-Hunting for sunflower in Tuscany can be an enjoyable experience.
-I thought then it was time to do some research about when and where finding sunflowers in Tuscany during their blooming season, to admire their beauty and the bright yellow colour with the blue of the sky as background.
+Hunting for sunflowers in Tuscany can be an enjoyable experience.
+This post gives you a little information about when and where to find sunflowers in Tuscany during their blooming season, to admire their beauty and the bright yellow color with the blue of the sky as background.
 And of course, to take great pictures as memories of your travel in Tuscany to show to your friends once back home.

 If you don’t already know, sunflower fields change every year following the rules of the crop rotation, so if last year you came to Tuscany, and you remember to have seen them in a certain place, it is not granted you will see them this year again in the same field.

 At the beginning of June, the first sunflowers start to appear, but they are still green.
 They will show all their yellow beauty, not before July, and you will have the opportunity to see them until the beginning of August, weather permitting.

 Best places to go hunting sunflowers in Tuscany (from North to South)

 - Massarosa in the coastal Versilia area, on the shore of Massaciuccoli Lake.

 - San Piero a Grado

 - Strada SGC FI-PI-LI, (exit Lavoria and Vicarello)